kakawait/java-coding-style-guideline/README.md

 #### 3.2.1 No line-wrapping

 The `package` statement is not line-wrapped.
-The (section 4.2.1 Line length)[#421-Line-length] does not apply to package statements.
+The [section 4.2.1 Line length](#421-Line-length) does not apply to package statements.

 ### 3.3 Import statements